 While the focus of the plan is to facilitate primarily industrial development, a limited amount of commercial oriented land uses may be accommodated within a Medium Industrial - Highway 15 Vicinity Overlay designation.
 The plan illustrates conceptually the location where the Overlay may be applied in consideration of visibility and accessibility from Highway 15 and where access will not interfere with the flow of traffic intended for industrial purposes.
 In order to accommodate commercial oriented land uses within the Medium Industrial - Highway 15 Vicinity Overlay it may be necessary to prepare a risk assessment to support proposed commercial oriented development.

-The conceptual locations for medium industrial activities are illustrated on Figure 5.0 - Land Use Concept.
+The conceptual locations for medium industrial activities are illustrated on The conceptual locations for light and medium industrial activities are illustrated on Figure 5.0 - Land Use Concept.

 4.3 MEDIUM INDUSTRIAL - HIGHWAY 15 VICINITY OVERLAY